Mechanical Design • CNC Machining • Systems

 • Designed all turbine components on SolidWorks for manufacturability, effective rotation, and sealing integration.

-• Prepared CNC setups and performed machinging operations for all turbine components
+• Prepared CNC setups and performed machining operations for all turbine components

 • Specified materials and components to meet RPM requirements and operating conditions.